- Irritable bowel syndrome:

 Irritable bowel syndrome, or IBS, is a problem that affects mainly the bowel, which is also called the large intestine.
 The bowel is the part of the digestive system that makes and stores stool.
 The word syndrome means a group of symptoms.
 IBS is a syndrome because it can cause several symptoms.
 For example, IBS causes cramping, bloating, gas, diarrhea, and constipation.
 (Source: excerpt from IBS: NIDDK)

-Irritable bowel syndrome (IBS) is a common disorder of the intestines that leads to...
+Irritable bowel syndrome (IBS) is a common disorder of the intestines that...
 (Source: excerpt from Irritable Bowel Syndrome: NIDDK)

 Irritable bowel syndrome, or IBS, is a problem that affects mainly the bowel, which is also...
 (Source: excerpt from IBS: NIDDK)